thornoar/smoothmanifold/README.md

 - Independence. `smoothmanifold` does not depend on any other Asymptote module.

+- Logging.
+By default the module will output a detailed log in the console, recording internal module warnings and errors.
+This is especially useful when writing animations, to have a progress bar.
+The logging functionality can be easily turned off by calling `printprogress(false)` in the beginning of your code.

 ## Installation

 Just download the `smoothmanifold.asy` file and insert this line in your code: